 How much you pay a month is fixed, irrespective of how much the vehicle depreciates.
 When you lease a car you are paying for the difference between the purchase price and the residual value, which is how much the vehicle is estimated to be worth at the end of the contract.

 However, this cost is fixed, regardless if the car depreciates more during the contract than planned.

-For example, if you had a fleet of Volkswagen’s a few years ago at the height of the emissions scandal, then you might have been worried about how this would affect the price of your fleet.
 However, if you leased the fleet then you wouldn’t have worried because the price is fixed, regardless of external factors.